 This committee composed of school district and college representation met via conference call on March 2, 2011.
 This committee was charged with reviewing the current measurement approach for technical skill attainment (2S1, 1A1, and 1P1).
-This Perkins accountability measure is designed to measure the extent to which CTE students are leaving CTE programs (high school program, certificate programs, degree programs) with validated technical skills.
-For secondary and non-college credit certificate programs, technical skill attainment is validated through attainment of Occupational Completion Points (OCPs) or attainment of a valid and reliable industry certification/licensure/3rd party assessment aligned with applicable CTE program.
-For college credit certificate and degree programs, technical skill attainment is validated through attainment of a valid and reliable industry certification/licensure/3rd party assessment aligned with applicable CTE program hours with a GPA of 2.5 or higher.
+These Perkins accountability measures are designed to measure the extent to which CTE students are leaving CTE programs (high school program, certificate programs, degree programs) with validated technical skills.
+For secondary and non-college credit certificate programs, technical skill attainment is validated through attainment of Occupational Completion Points (OCPs) or attainment of a valid and reliable industry certification/licensure/3rd party assessment aligned with an applicable CTE program.
+For college credit certificate and degree programs, technical skill attainment is validated through attainment of a valid and reliable industry certification/licensure/3rd party assessment aligned with applicable CTE program or achievement of 75% of program hours with a GPA of 2.5 or higher.